 The most important part in my life is my girlfriend.
 Without her I wouldn’t be able to sustain my every day doings.
 My life would be too chaotic without her.
 She keeps it in order and is helpful in every part of my life.
 Alongside, she encourages me to do workouts twice a week :)

 If you appreciate what I am doing, there are several ways to support me.
 It keeps the website up and running.
-If you like the content on my website, you can consider one of the following ways to support me.
+If you like the content on my website and the things I create, you can consider one of the following ways to support me.

 Second, I am grateful for every share of my articles.
 When you read something on my website and you find it valuable, please don’t hesitate to share it.
 I am always eager to keep the quality of my articles on a high level and I always try my best to keep the content up to date.

 Third, you can donate to support me.
 It is not time consuming and it is simple.
 You can use PayPal.
 After all, it helps me to take time off to improve articles, to keep them up to date and to write more teaching material.
 It is really a way I consider to go in the future and your donation would help me to make the step.

 Fourth, it encourages me when people learn React through my articles, eBook or interactive course.
 It keeps me motivated to improve the material all the time.
 Even though the eBook is pay what you want, you can support me by paying for it.
 It helps me to take more time to update, improve and extend the material.

 Fifth, you can have a direct impact.
 Every of my articles has a link to the GitHub repository where I manage all of my content.
 You can open Issues or Pull Requests to improve the articles.
 It is not easy to keep everything up to date being all by myself.
 Additionally, it is not easy as a non native speaker.
 You can contribute already by teaching me proper English in your Pull Request :)